shrashti-19/RideEase/README.md

 # submitHandler: Handles the form submission and updates the user data state.
 # Usage: This component is used to render a login form for users, allowing them to log in to the application.

+### CaptainSignup.jsx
+## Description: The CaptainSignup component is a React functional component that provides a signup form for captains.
+It includes input fields for email and other necessary information to register a new captain.

+Props:

+None
+State:

+email (string): The email entered by the captain.
+Methods:

+None
+## Usage: This component is used to render a signup form for captains, allowing them to register for the application.

+### CaptainLogin.jsx
+## Description: The CaptainLogin component is a React functional component that provides a login form for captains.
+It includes input fields for email and password to authenticate a captain.

+Props:

+None
+State:

+email (string): The email entered by the captain.
+Methods:

+None
+## Usage: This component is used to render a login form for captains, allowing them to log in to the application.